What is a Subdivision Bond?

 Most local governments do require a land developer to obtain a subdivision bond before they begin work on the project.
 The paperwork for the bond would need to be included with the lot map or when requesting a building permit.

 While Subdivision Bonds provide a guarantee to the Obligee if a developer defaults on its obligations under a Subdivision Agreement, there are differences in bond forms.
-A Subdivision Bond is also an indemnity bond which requires performance or payment up to the bond penalty from a surety if the contractor defaults on its duties under the Subdivision Agreement.
+A Subdivision Bond is also an indemnity bond that requires performance or payment up to the bond penalty from a surety if the contractor defaults on its duties under the Subdivision Agreement.
 In some states and cities, Subdivision Bonds are treated as either financial guarantees or forfeiture (penal) bonds.

 Why do I have to get a Subdivision Agreement to post a Subdivision Bond?